prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - There are transactions that I did not make on my account, I think someone has my information.
 - I think someone may be using my card.
 - I didn't make these transactions.
 Is someone else using my card?
+## intent: declined_card_payment
-## intent: declined_card_payment- I'm not sure why my card didn't work
+- I'm not sure why my card didn't work
 - My card is not working at stores.
 - Do you know why my card payment has been declined?
 - Why isn't my card working?
 I was pumped to use my new card but it keeps getting declined.
 Help please.